Before you start reading, are you looking for our full review of how to get from Bangkok to Siem Reap? If not, carry on.

 If you choose to do it on your own, the visa officials will ask you for 1100 or 1200 baht (~$35) or if you insist on paying in dollars, which you should, they will ask for $30 and a 200 baht processing fee.
 There is no processing fee, it’s just a bribe.
 Arrive early and refuse to pay and eventually they will stamp you through.
 Telling other passengers the real price loudly will usually get you serviced more quickly, as they will be eager to get you out of there.
 The other option is to secure an e-visa in advance.
 The price these days is $40, so you won’t save any money doing it that way, although it may help minimize border-induced rage that is not uncommon in Poipet.
 For more about crossing the Poipet border, check out our post on Crossing the Poipet/Aranyaprathet border overland.

 We’ve gotten reports that the bus will stop before you get to the border and try and get you to use an agent to process your visa for 900 baht by calling it a VIP service.
 They did not do this on my recent trip, so hopefully this is no longer an issue.
-However, if they do stop and try and get you to let them process your visa, just say no. There is no such thing as VIP service, they will just charge you extra so they can take a cut.
-However, it is faster and less stressful to just pay the extra money, so it’s up to you whether or not you think it’s a battle worth fighting.
+However, if they do stop and try and get you to let them process your visa you have a choice of whether or not you pay.
+However, this so-called VIP service can be worth it, and it’s often faster and less stressful to just pay the extra money, so it’s up to you whether or not you think it’s a battle worth fighting.

 On the Thai side, you will get stamped through and do not need to pay anything.